twitter/iago2/docs/quick_start.rst

 Please join `iago-users@googlegroups.com <https://groups.google.com/d/forum/iago-users>`__ for updates and to ask questions.

-If you are already familiar with the Iago Load Generation tool, follow these steps to get started; otherwise, start with the `Iago Overview <http://twitter.github.com/iago/>`__ and perhaps `Iago Philosophy <http://twitter.github.com/iago/philosophy.html>`__, also known as "Why Iago?".
+If you are already familiar with the Iago Load Generation tool, follow these steps to get started; otherwise, start with the `Iago Philosophy <http://twitter.github.com/iago/philosophy.html>`__, also known as "Why Iago?".
 For questions, please contact `iago-users@googlegroups.com <https://groups.google.com/d/forum/iago-users>`__.

 Iago Prerequisites